rejyoung/s3-file-manager/README.md

 ```

 **Arguments:**
-- `filePath` - The file path to be uploaded
+- `filePath` - The local file path to be uploaded
 - `options` *(optional)* - An object of type `UploadOptions`.
 May include:
     - `prefix` *(optional)* - Path to the folder (prefix) where the file should be added.
 If omitted, the file will be uploaded to the root of the storage bucket.
     - `spanOptions` *(optional)* - Tracing options (used only with `withSpan`; [learn more](#4-logging-and-tracing)).